pssndo/pssndo.github.io/contextual-ad-matching-plan.md

 ### Mode A: API Service (Infrastructure Play)

-Sell the matching engine as an API to existing ad platforms (e.g., Passendo, Paved, LiveIntent, or custom publisher ad servers).
+Sell the matching engine as an API to existing ad platforms

 ```
 // Publisher's ad server calls your API: